Hashim-Atiq/simpleCalculator-MAUI/README.md

 ## Screenshots
 Here a few screenshots showcasing the user interface and functionality of the calculator app:

 IMAGE
 Description: The main screen of the calculator app displaying the user interface.

-IMAGE
-Description: Performing a calculation, showcasing the real-time display of the result.

 ## Prerequisites
 Before running the app, make sure you have the following prerequisites installed:

-Visual Studio
+- Visual Studio
-.NET Core 7
+- .NET Core 7
-.NET MAUI
+- .NET MAUI
-Android SDK Platform 33
+- Android SDK Platform 33
-Android 12.0 S
+- Android 12.0 S

 ## Getting Started
 To get started with the calculator app, follow these steps: